kaffarell/issue-tracker/README.md

-# issue-tracker
+# Issue Tracker
-Issue Tracker in electron
+Issue Tracker created with the Electron framework